-Each LNG train is hosted on a single GBS
+Each LNG train is hosted on a single GBS and consists of several topside modules.

-As part of this project.
-Saipem has car-

-ried out extensive FEED activities including

-engineering and constructability studies.

-Following the FEED phase.
-Saipem was

-responsible during the EPC phase for the

-detailed engineering and overall completion

-of civil works for the GBS structural hull as

-well as for the design and installation of the

-cryogenic storage systems.
-Each GBS was

-constructed in a graving dock with more

-than 150,000 m3 of concrete per GBS.

-and then safely towed-out for approximately
+As part of this project, Saipem has carried out extensive FEED activities including engineering and constructability studies.
+Following the FEED phase, Saipem was responsible during the EPC phase for the detailed engineering and overall completion of civil works for the GBS structural hull as well as for the design and installation of the cryogenic storage systems.
+Each GBS was constructed in a graving dock with more than 150,000 m of concrete per GBS, and then safely towed-out for approximately 1,100 km to its destination.